-- Review applications and issue water-right permits in a timely manner, in accordance with state law, including the Prior Appropriation Doctrine. - 8.
-Assure water-right ownership transfers accurately reflect the information provided by the owners. - 9.
-Identify areas experiencing, or expected to experience within the next 50 years, critical groundwater problems, including shortages of surface water or groundwater, land subsidence resulting from groundwater withdrawal, and contamination of groundwater supplies. - 10.
-Provide timely, accurate, and efficient public outreach, education, and assistance for customers and stakeholders who are waterright owners, water-right-permit applicants, and water-well owners. - 11.
-Offer timely, accurate, and efficient public assistance through the four watermaster programs.
+- 7. Maintain and improve the quality of water within each river basin through the Texas Clean Rivers Program, a partnership focused on identifying, evaluating, and addressing water-quality issues utilizing a watershed management approach. - 8.
+Review applications and issue water-right permits in a timely manner, in accordance with state law, including the Prior Appropriation Doctrine. - 9.
+Assure that water-right ownership transfers accurately reflect the information provided by the owners. - 10.
+Identify areas experiencing, or expected to experience within the next 50 years, critical groundwater problems, including shortages of surface water or groundwater, land subsidence resulting from groundwater withdrawal, and contamination of groundwater supplies. - 11.
+Provide timely, accurate, and efficient public outreach, education, and assistance for customers and stakeholders who are water-right owners, water-right-permit applicants, and water-well owners. - 12.
+Provide education, coordination, and enforcement of surface water diversions to prevent water from being wasted or used in excess of water rights within the jurisdiction of the four watermaster programs.